tanhakabir/WW84-Python-Lessons/index.md

 # **Learn the Wonder of Programming**

 The world needs creators, coders, leaders, and heroes now more than ever.
 With your skills and our technology, we can restore balance to the world and inspire new possibilities.
-Discover five new Microsoft learn-to-code lessons inspired by WONDER WOMAN 1984 that teach programming to people of all ages and skill levels.